 One particular memory stands out: while attending an on-campus event in 2013, he had a chance to meet the student receiving his family scholarship, Samantha Hilton ’17.

-Hilton, a psychology major from the Orlando area who now works at Eckerd as a residence coordinator, says when she received the scholarship, she thought the Hill name sounded familiar.
-When she mentioned it to her mom, they realized she was one of the nearly 8,000 babies Hill has delivered.
-The impact Hill has made, coincidentally, spans her entire life.
+Samantha, a psychology major from the Orlando area who now works at Eckerd as a residence coordinator, says when she received the scholarship, she thought the Hill name sounded familiar.
+When she mentioned it to her mom, they realized she was one of the nearly 8,000 babies Ashley has delivered.
+The impact Ashley has made, coincidentally, spans her entire life.

-“I am a student who took out loans for Eckerd, so to get that scholarship was a big deal,” Hilton says.
+“I am a student who took out loans for Eckerd, so to get that scholarship was a big deal,” Samantha says.
 “It meant a lot to me.”